tzkuat/Ressources/README.md

+# WARNING!
+This repo is no longer maintained.
+Go here for an updated version: https://gitlab.com/tzkuat/Ressources

 # A list of several resources on different areas such as security, OSINT, DevOps, etc.

 This list is composed of tools that I use or have used and is not intended to become an "Awesome-xxx" type list.